Abuzr161/Abuzr161/README.md

 - 👋 Hi, I’m Mohd Abujar
-- 👀 I’m interested in web development projects using django
+- 👀 I’m working at dot Net and angular technologies
-- 🌱 I’m currently learning full stack web development
+- 🌱 I’m currently working as full stack web development
 - 💞️ I’m looking to collaborate on a project
 - 📫 How to reach me just comment